Autumn call is now closed – thank you to all who applied!

 • Karen Eguiazarian, Tampere University – Image Processing, Image Restoration, Computational Imaging, Sparse Representations

-• Filip Elvander, Aalto University – Statistical Signal Processing, Spectral Estimation, Optimal Transport, Sparse Modeling
+• Filip Elvander, Aalto University – Statistical Signal Processing, Spectral Estimation, Optimal Transport, Sparse Modeling (PhD student from the spring call)

 • Alessandro Foi, Tampere University – Imaging, Signal Processing, Noise, Denoising, Applied Statistics